danielsteele/astarpuzzle/README.md

 # astarpuzzle
 The A* search algorithm is used to solve a sliding tile puzzle.

-Program Author
+Program Author:
     Daniel Steele

-Program Description
+Program Description:
     The user is presented with a sliding tile puzzle.
     The user can move the tiles on the puzzle.
     The A* algorithm is used to solve the puzzle.

-Contents
+Contents:
     1. Board Prototype
     2. Heap Prototype
     3. Event Listeners